 Period allowed for questioning: Victorian offences

-What a ‘reasonable time’ is depends on the facts of each particular case, but the following things A document that sets out what a person wants to happen to their money and other property after they die. be taken into account:
+What a ‘reasonable time’ is depends on the facts of each particular case, but the following things will be taken into account:

 - the time needed to bring the person to the court;